oluwatay123/cyberConnect/README.md

 This is a simple real-time chat application built with React for the frontend and Firebase for the backend.
 Users can sign in with their Google accounts and chat with others in real-time.
 Features

-    User authentication with Google Sign-In.
+    User authentication with email and password.
     Real-time chat functionality.
     Simple and intuitive user interface.